Timothy P. Glynn

 Communities and Their Corporations: Towards a Stakeholder Conception of the Production of Corporate Law, 58 Case W. L. Rev. 1067 (2009)

-A Global Approach to the Study of Workplace Law: Looking Across (Real) National Borders to Move Beyond (Artificial) Substantive Ones, International J. of Comparative Labour Law and Industrial Relations, Vol. 25, No. 1 (March 2009)
+A Global Approach to the Study of Workplace Law: Looking Across (Real) National Borders to Move Beyond (Artificial) Substantive Ones, 25 Int'l J. of Comp.
+Lab.
+Law and Indus.
+Relations, No. 1 (March 2009)

 Interjurisdictional Competition in Enforcing Noncompetition Agreements: Regulatory Risk Management and the Race to the Bottom, 65 Wash. & Lee L. Rev. 1381 (2008)